-The School District Matching Grant Program adopted by the Florida Legislature in 2000 is an integral component of our strategy to increase private-sector interest, involvement, and investment in advancing student achievement in our local schools.
-The School District Matching Grant Program utilizes state funding to provide $1 for $1 match incentive to increase student achievement in Florida.
+The School District Education Foundation Matching Grant Program utilizes state funding to provide $1 for $1 match incentive to increase student achievement in Florida.
 Funding for the program is determined each year by the Florida Legislature.
 With the appropriation secured, the Consortium of Florida Education Foundations (CFEF) invites local education foundations to apply for their share of matching funds at the start of the school year.
 They must certify that their cash match has been secured and submit applications for eligible projects.
 Local education foundations are responsible for reporting measurable outcomes for their initiatives with the CFEF being responsible for overall program management and reporting to the Florida Department of Education.
-Funding support can be used in six programmatic areas as priorities for advancing student achievement in Florida:

-- Increasing Graduation Rates
+- Increasing graduation rates

-- Teaching Quality
+- Teaching quality

 - Literacy